traclabs/brash_docker/README.md

+Instructions on how to run the brash docker can be found in our main documentation page: https://traclabs-brash.bitbucket.io/index.html , specifically:

-**Instructions to build the brash docker images** https://traclabs-brash.bitbucket.io/brash_docker_build.html
+**Instructions to build the brash docker images**

+https://traclabs-brash.bitbucket.io/brash_docker_build.html

-**Run the RoboSim demo using the docker images** https://traclabs-brash.bitbucket.io/brash_docker_robo_sim.html
+**Run the RoboSim demo using the docker images**

+https://traclabs-brash.bitbucket.io/brash_docker_robo_sim.html

+The rest of this README is mostly for development purposes, for new users, try the instructions in the traclabs-brash's links mentioned above.

 **Table of Contents:**